norihiro/obs-face-tracker/README.md

 Based on the location and the size of the face under tracking, the frame will be cropped.

 ## Usage
+### Effect Filter
 The face tracker is implemented as an effect filter.
 Open filters for a source on OBS Studio, then add `Face Tracker` from the add button on `Effect Filters`.

 See [Properties](doc/properties.md) for the description of each property.

+### PTZ Control
+Alpha version of PTZ control is provided as an video filter.
+Open filters for a source on OBS Studio, then add `Face Tracker PTZ` from the add button on `Audio/Video Filters`.

 ## Wiki
 - [Install procedure for macOS](https://github.com/norihiro/obs-face-tracker/wiki/Install-MacOS)